Is Argan Oil Comedogenic?

 You can buy argan oil in its pure form at most beauty retailers.
 It’s also often added to moisturizers, serums, and creams.

 It’s perfectly safe to use pure argan oil directly on your skin.
-You can use it as a final step in your skincare routine to lock in moisture and help other products sink in better.
+You can use it as a final step in your skincare routine to lock in moisture and help other products absorb more effectively.

 What Skin Types Is Argan Oil Best For?

-While argan oil is safe and effective for most skin types, it’s important to understand your skin type and any current skin issues you’re dealing with in order to figure out if an oil or another ingredient is going to work for you.
+While argan oil is safe and effective for most skin types, it’s essential to understand your skin type and any current skin issues you’re dealing with to determine if an oil or another ingredient will work for you.

 Below are the five main skin types, their characteristics, and how well argan oil typically works with each skin type: